Everything you need to know about all Apple custom chips

 Apple A-Series

 Apple’s A-series of chips are used in the iPhone flagship smartphone lineup and the recently announced Studio Display.
 It also powers iPads, and the Apple TV HD and 4K are also equipped with the older A8, and A12 series of chips to run the download movies, process the image, and do the heavy lifting.
-The recently announced Studio Display is equipped with the Apple A13 Bionic chip to process images, and power the web camera and speakers.
+The new Apple TV 4K (3rd Generation) boxes are powered by the newer Apple A15 Bionic chips.
+The Studio Display is equipped with the Apple A13 Bionic chip to process images, and power the web camera and speakers.

 Apple started including its own chips back in 2007, when it revealed the first iPhone.
 It included a 412MHz single-core ARM11 chip, and it was manufactured by Samsung using the 90 nm process.
 The first generation of iPod Touch also used this very same SoC to handle tasks and power the device.
 Apple made four chips before switching over to the A-series.